jvio/chat-room/README.md

 ### IDE

-I am using jetbrains products, just in case:
+Using jetbrains products, just in case:

 * project rider for backend: